The Kit of Parts (KoP) is split into 3 parts, available to teams through a variety of sources: the Kickoff Kit, the Virtual Kit, and FIRST Choice.

 Product Donation Vouchers

-- AndyMark Voucher, $450 (USD): Voucher code available in TIMS (only for teams who opted out of the KOP Drive System).
+- AndyMark Voucher, $450 (USD): Voucher code available in the Team Registration System (only for teams who opted out of the KOP Drive System).
 Shipping not included.

-- Bimba Voucher, 2 Free Cylinders: Click here to order your free cyclinders.
-Ground Shipping is included.
-Expiration Date: 4/30/16.
-PDF of Voucher.
+- Bimba Voucher, 2 Free Cylinders: Click here to order.
+Shipping included.
+Expiration Date: 4/30/17.

-- Next Gen Robots Voucher, 1 CIM Cooler: Use your team’s code in TIMS.
+- Next Gen Robots Voucher, 1 CIM Cooler: Use your team’s code in the Team Registration System.
 Shipping not included.
-Expiration Date: 6/1/16, but can be extended, if teams need more time.
+Expiration Date: 4/30/17, but can be extended, if teams need more time.

-- TE Connectivity Voucher, $25 (USD) for select products: To redeem this voucher, use your team’s main contact email in TIMS and follow the instructions in the Quick Reference Guide.
+- TE Connectivity Voucher, $25 (USD) for select products: To redeem this voucher, use your team’s main contact in the Team Registration System and follow the instructions in the Quick Reference Guide.
 Shipping is included.
-Expiration Date: 4/30/16.
+Expiration Date: 4/30/17.
 PDF of Voucher.

-- CAD Software: software suites including CAD, simulation, and modeling plus CAD libraries of the FIRST STRONGHOLD field and 2016 Kickoff Kit items available at Kickoff
+- CAD Software: software suites including CAD, simulation, and modeling plus CAD libraries of the FIRST STEAMWORKS field (Released January 7, 2017) and 2017 Kickoff Kit items available at Kickoff (Released January 7, 2017):

 - American Button Machines' Build-a-Button (3-month membership): button design software.
-Visit www.AmericanButtonMachines.com/first-robot/ and use your Team’s code found in TIMS.
+Visit here and use your Team’s code found in the Team Registration System.

-- GitHub's Silver Organization Account: software hosting and collaboration tools.
+- GitHub's Organization Account, which includes unlimited members and repositories: software hosting and collaboration tools.
 Visit the GitHub Education page for details.

 - National Instruments' Multisim, Ultiboard, and Statechart Module: integrated circuit simulation, printed circuit board (PCB) prototyping, and a LabVIEW add-on for designing applications using states, transitions, and events.
 Details are posted here.

 - RoboRealm: software for use in computer vision, image analysis, and robotic vision systems.
-Use your Team's code found in TIMS to register here.
+Use your Team's code found in the Team Registration System to register here.

 - SolidProfessor: Library of training and resources for SolidWorks, Autodesk, and Onshape.
 Register on their website.

 - Tableau's Desktop Professional: data analysis and visualization software.
-Use the code in the TIMS for five copies per team.
+Use the code in the Team Registration System for five copies per team.
 Don’t forget to check out Tableau’s free online resources created specifically for FIRST Robotics Competition students.

 Priority Lists are back, and we’ll do two rounds (one before Kickoff and one after Kickoff).
-The Priority List process, illustrated in more detail here, is a little complex.
-Based on feedback from last year, we believe that what it lacks in simplicity, it makes up for in user experience and satisfaction.
-The Priority List is optional, and the deadline for Round 1 Priority Lists is noon (Eastern Time) on Sunday, December 6, 2015.
+The Priority List process remains unchanged, and it’s illustrated in more detail here.
+Based on our experience from the previous two seasons, we believe that what it lacks in simplicity, it makes up for in user experience and satisfaction.
+The Priority List is optional, and the deadline for Round 1 Priority Lists is noon (Eastern Time) on Tuesday, December 6, 2016.

 Each Priority List created by the deadline (one per Team), will be assigned a random rank.
 The order in which individual teams complete their Priority Lists before the deadline does not affect their rank.
 All teams that add at least one item to their Priority List by the deadline are put in a common pool and then randomly sequenced.
 This is what we mean by ‘random rank.’